O-drey/Exposition-Alula/README.md

 Members : Me
 Langages ans tools : Figma, HTML5, CSS3

 In order to make a showcase website from an exhibition of choice, I've choosed two exhibitions.
-One of them is Alulua held in the Institut du Monde Arabe (IMA) in Paris.
+One of them is Alulua held in the Institut du Monde Arabe (IMA) in Paris : https://www.imarabe.org/fr/expositions/alula-merveille-d-arabie
-I've made an refont of the Alula exhibition from design to its integration in HTML/CSS.